True History: An Account of Cannibal Captivity in Brazil: Reception

-His book was a success in 16th century Europe, and one of the most popular travel narratives of its time.
+His book was a success in 16th century Europe, and one of the most popular travel narratives of its time, specially due to its descriptive nature, its illustrations and religious message.
+The popularity of the work meant that it shaped the European imagination about Brazil during the first centuries of its colonization, helping to create both a paradisiacal vision of the New World and a demonic one when necessary.

 Many critics agree that Staden’s account is a unique source of information on indigenous cultures.
 Some modern critics have argued that Staden's account is one of the most reliable of its kind because he spent a long time in Brazil and spoke indigenous languages.

 Depending on the edition, some critics take issue with the editors’ interpretation and introduction.
 Some modern critics argue that Staden exaggerated accounts of cannibalism and even fabricated parts of his story based on similar narratives written by others.
+Santana-Dezmann 2019 states that Staden helped to create an "irreal view" with prejudices and stereotypes about Brazil and its people, in a time which the country of Brazil and the Brazilian people didn't exist, and in a region that was still in its colonial period.

-The book has been translated into several languages and has also been interpreted through several political and social movements accong to their agendas.
+The book has been translated into several languages, received several adaptations at least since 1625, and has also been interpreted through several political and social movements according to their agendas.
 The interpretations include a “children’s book … Antropofagia [Cannibalism] … Estado Novo … Cinema Novo … neo-nationalist and postmodern commemoration … [and] a forgettable and tedious movie.”

+The Brazilian writer Monteiro Lobato deconstructed the portrait of Hans Staden as a “good European” in his adaptation of the work in the Sítio do Picapau Amarelo children's books series, showing that his survival was due to cowardice, not any "heroic traits".
+Santana-Dezmann 2019 explains that under the indigenous beliefs, Staden's flesh carried his cowardice, so that's why he managed to stay alive.